-Building a new custom home or remodeling your current home is a huge investment in money, time and energy on your part.
-You need to find a homebuilder who will be your partner and trusted advisor throughout the planning, design and construction phases of your project.
-Here are our steps to help you find a homebuilder who will meet your needs as well as your expectations.
+Building a new custom home or remodeling your current home is a huge investment in money, time, and energy on your part.
+You need to find a homebuilder who will be your partner and trusted advisor throughout the planning, design, and construction phases of your project.
+The following steps will help you identify a homebuilder who will meet your needs as well as your expectations.

 2. Ask Your Friends and Colleagues

 Word of mouth is often the best way to find a reputable homebuilder.
 Ask your friends and colleagues who they hired for their home remodeling projects or to build their custom homes.
 Were they pleased with the overall experience?
 If so, then you should delve a little deeper: